This article is part of the series "Penetration Testing Explained". Check out the rest:

 RATs came on the scene in the late 1990s or early aughts, and may have been first used as administrative tools—hence its other name, Remote Administrative Tool.
 But it quickly evolved backdoor capabilities and became stealthier and deadlier.

-BO2K, SubSeven, and Netbus are just a few of the more common critters in the RAT world — see this Microsoft TechNet article for a complete rundown.
+BO2K, SubSeven, and Netbus are just a some early examples of RATs — see this Microsoft TechNet article for a complete rundown.
 RATs are well understood and documented, and anti-virus software can spot the RAT’s signature.